anoma/nspec/docs/preface.md

       !!! note ""

-      _Please let us know if the English language descriptions or not precise enough!_
+      _Please let us know if the English language descriptions are not precise enough!_

 ### Purpose and scope